NethServer/ns8-docs/dockerhub.rst

    runagent podman login docker.io

 This command prompts for Docker Hub credentials.
-It's advisable to consider generating a read-only access token specifically for the NS8 system.
+It's advisable to generate a read-only access token specifically for the NS8 system.
 Refer to the Docker Hub documentation for guidance on generating tokens.

 The access token returned by docker.io is stored in the ``/etc/nethserver/registry.json`` file.